Jwebster89/Virsequel/README.md

 - Python 3
 - BBMap
 - MetaSPAdes
+- Diamond and/or NCBI BLAST
-- A database of viral reference sequences (To be included)
+- A database of viral reference sequences in nucl or prot format.

 ## Installation